Strategies for Behavior Development

 5 Sleep Foundations Every Pediatric OT Should Know Aug 04, 2025

 Research shows that nearly half of all children struggle with sleep, and the numbers are even higher for the populations occupational therapy practitioners serve.
-As an occupational therapy practitioner, honing your sleep expertise can transform bedtimes, accelerate goals, and restore peace for fami...
+Childhood sleep problems are a public health epidemic occupational therapists are uniquely qualified to address.
+Unfortunately, this is a...

 Continue Reading...

-Medication Rebound Recovery: 5+ Tips for Managing ADHD Kids’ Afternoon Crash Jul 02, 2025
+ADHD Medication Rebound Recovery: 5+ Tips for Managing ADHD Kids’ After School Crash Jul 02, 2025

 Billy stomps into the house and collapses onto the couch in a stupor.
-Or, he gets home and is climbing the walls!
-His stimulant medication has worn off, and the crash is hitting hard: irritability spikes, focus vanishes, and tears follow.
-How are you supposed to get him to do his homework, chores, o...
+Or he bursts through the door climbing the walls.
+His stimulant medication has worn off and the adderall crash afternoon has arrived.
+Irritability spikes, difficulty focusing come back at full force, impulsivity reigns, and emotio...

 Continue Reading...